shamilnabiyev/solara-chatbot/README.md

 The app will be available at `http://localhost:8765`

-Option 2: Embedd the solara app into FastAPI app
+Option 2: Embedd the Solara GUI into FastAPI app

 ```bash
 SOLARA_APP=gui/sol.py uvicorn app:app